infinity0/msg-notes/causal-01-ordering.rst

 Invariants
 ----------

 Let us summarise the invariants on our data structure.
-Real implementations may implement these as heavyweight unit tests.

 - |le| is reflexive: